 Peter Price (Welsh rep)

-Wales’s elected member, represents FPC on the International Affairs Parliamentary Committee, Party International Relations Committee, ALDE Council and European Manifesto drafting group.
-He also serves on Welsh LDs’ Policy Committee.
+Peter is a Wales’s elected member, representing FPC on the International Affairs Parliamentary Committee, Party International Relations Committee, ALDE Council and European Manifesto drafting group.

 Louise Bloom (Councillor rep)